AngheloAlf/APL/docs/002 - Primitives types.md

 ## Pointers

 A pointer is just an address memory.
+It is considered unsigned.

 ### Declaration